matthewcobb/once-collective/index.md

 ### Content for a new landscape

-**Ears are to the floor.
+**Ears to the floor.
 Fingers on the pulse.**

-We take elements of psychology, the latest marketing strategies and emerging technologies to inform our process of film-making.
+We take elements of psychology, latest marketing strategies and emerging technologies to inform our process of film-making.

-Concept films are the bridge from imagination to reality.
+Our concept films bridge imagination to reality.